adamreir/harpsweeper/README.md

 # Harpsweeper
-This is the repocitory for Harpsweeper, a program for composing and organizing for harps.
+This is the repocitory for Harpsweeper, a program for composing and organizing for the harp.

+Harpsweeper aims to solve two problems.
+First, Harpsweeper simplifies the process of composing for the harp by automating the process of eliminating notes.
+Harpsweeper eliminates notes by removing notes that are not accessable through a sequence of pedal configurations.
+Second, Harpsweeper simplifies the process of organizing for and playing the harp by suggesting pedal configurations that can be used to play a given melody.

-Harpsweeper lets you generate a sequency of notes, and shows which notes can be added to the sequence, given that there exists a sequence of pedal configurations that can play the sequence.
+In Harpsweeper, you enter a sequence of notes.
+Harpsweeper then finds all pedal sequences that can play the selected sequence of notes, and shows the user which notes can be added to the sequence.
+Lastly, Harpsweeper writes a text document with pedal configurations.

 Pedal configurations are subject to the following constraints:
- - only one pedal per foot change single period.
+ - one foot can only change one pedal a time.
- - strings cannot change pich wile they are played.
+ - strings cannot change pich while they are played.
- - strings cannot change pich right after they are played.
+ - strings cannot change pich while they ring.

 ## Download: